 Completing this program

-Core Courses: Conceptual Bases of Environmental Design and topics including site planning, history and theory, analytic methods and others.
+Core Courses: Studio courses in each term and other topics including site planning, history and theory, analytic methods and others.

-Additional Courses: May include computer modelling, geographic information systems, urban design, regional planning, land use and other topics.
+Additional Courses: Include computer modelling, geographic information systems, urban design, regional planning, land use and other topics.